 In a small area in central London – just 3 square kilometers encompassing the luxury districts of Mayfair, Kensington, and Belgravia – over 90 billionaires call it home.
 The list of property owners in the area is extensive and includes luminous names like Idan Ofer, Roman Abramovich, and even the ruler of Dubai, Sheikh Mohammed bin Rashid Al Maktoum.

 In less than two years, several new names will join this exclusive list – the owners of 29 apartments who will be able to ascend to their residences in private golden elevators, in what will likely be London’s most luxurious residential building and, relative to its size, probably the most expensive in the world.
-Mayfair 1 will span approximately 28,000 square meters, with an estimated value of £2 billion (about $2.5 billion).
+1 Mayfair will span approximately 28,000 square meters, with an estimated value of £2 billion (about $2.5 billion).

 The building offers 29 units for sale, 5 of which are studio apartments intended for staff or guests, according to the owner’s preference, and are expected to be sold alongside an apartment or penthouse.
 The 24 residential units are divided into 3 penthouses, two mega-apartments, 5 townhouses, and 14 “modest” sized apartments of about 280 square meters (3,000 sq ft) on a single level.

 The developer is 71-year-old British billionaire John Caudwell, a colorful character known for the flashy jackets he designs for pleasure (he even sold 150 of his diamond-studded design), and who made his fortune from the mobile phone company Phones 4u, which he founded in the late 1980s.
-He told The Sunday Times that the price of his building’s 3 penthouses would be around £200 million ($250 million), but when asked by Forbes, he declined to confirm or comment on this estimate.

 For comparison, a three-level penthouse in New York’s Central Park Tower sold for $195 million in 2022 (£145 million), and above it on the price scale stands only the penthouse at 220 Central Park South, purchased by billionaire Ken Griffin in 2019 for $238 million (£178 million).
-This penthouse is considered the world’s most expensive residential unit, but its size – approximately 2,000 square meters – is more than double that of the largest penthouse in Mayfair 1.
+This penthouse is considered the world’s most expensive residential unit, but its size – approximately 2,000 square meters – is more than double that of the largest penthouse in 1 Mayfair.

 Griffin, incidentally, also owns a massive house in Mayfair, for which he paid about £90 million in 2019.